 The ethnic groups of North Thailand

 We consider the ethnic groups of North Thailand a part of our Living Heritage.
 Most people know about the hill tribes such as Akha, Lahu, Lisu, Karen, Yao, Palong, and Hmong.
 Green Trails has excellent information about these groups on its website.

 Few people know about the Lawa, Tai Yai, Tai Ya, Tai Khun, and the Tai Lue.
-Certain of their skill and handicrafts we consider Intangible Cultural Heritage, but as groups, we categorise them as Living Heritage.
+Certain of their skill and handicrafts we consider Intangible Cultural Heritage, but as groups, we categorize them as Living Heritage.
 See also our People of North Thailand section.

 Handicrafts of Chiang Mai and North Thailand

 Chiang Mai is the handicraft capital of Thailand.
 You can find lacquerware, silverware, woodcarving, sa paper, textiles, celadon, and pottery, just to name a few of the handicrafts Chiang Mai has to offer.
 These are the most well-known handicrafts, but there are many more lesser-known.
 The seldom visited Chiang Mai Doll Making Centre and Doll Museum is a good example.
 Besides exhibiting a dazzling collection of dolls from all over the world, this place also handcrafts exquisite dolls in traditional dress.

-For decades Bo Sang and the road no.1006, from Chiang Mai to Sankamphaeng, were the centers of the so-called “Home Industries” and the umbrella and parasol industry.
+For decades Bo Sang and road no.1006, from Chiang Mai to Sankamphaeng, were the centers of the so-called “Home Industries” and the umbrella and parasol industry.
 Many of the home industries were in fact shops with a small factory and were often deemed too commercial by visitors.
 Bo Sang is still worth visiting but most of the shops along to road to Sankamphaeng have closed.
 You still can make a great handicraft tour in Chiang Mai.
 We have picked and chosen a number of very interesting small factories.